kgrid-objects/CAMH/collection/99999-CAMH1-v1.0/README.md

 ## Introduction

-Knowledge Object(KO) is a digital package holding commutable biomedical knowledge[1].
-The purpose of building KOs is to help make computable biomedical knowledge findable, accessible, interoperable, and reusable[1].
+A Knowledge Object (KO) is a digital package holding computable biomedical knowledge, which is knowledge formatted to be computer readable or executable[1].
+The purpose KOs is to demonstrate the potential of a common packaging approach for making computable biomedical knowledge findable, accessible, interoperable, and reusable (F.A.I.R.)[1].

-KO in the K-grid community is defined as a document including or containing, at a minimum: some KO primary identifier, KO resource metadata fact sheet, KO service specification, KO lifecycle log, KO payload[1].
+For this project, KOs play a central role by packaging and thereby helping to organize several executable functions of interest related to depression screening and treatment.

+To be compliant with the current KO scheme from the Knowlede Grid team at the University of Michigan, a KO package must include and contain, at a minimum: a KO primary identifier in a metadata file, a KO service specification, a KO deployment description, and - most critically of all - a "payload", which is of course a file with computer readable or executable biomedical knoweldge[1].

-PHQ9 Score Interpreter Knowledge Object(KO) is defined as 99999-CAMH1-v1.0 in the collection repository on githib.
-Following is a description of PHQ9 Score Interpreter Knowledge Object.
+An example of a compliant KO is the "PHQ9 Score Interpreter Knowledge Object" with the unique identifier 99999-CAMH1-v1.0 in this repository.
+What follows next is a detailed description of PHQ9 Score Interpreter Knowledge Object.

 ## PHQ9 Score Interpreter Knowledge Object and its Composition